Universal Freezing Transitions of Dipole-Conserving Chains: Details of the full proof and strong fragmentation in atypical families

-\section{Strong fragmentation in atypical $(N,X)$ families}
+\subsection{Strong fragmentation in atypical families}

-In this appendix we briefly discuss atypical families of $(N,X)$ sectors, which even together contain only an exponentially vanishing fraction of all configurations associated with a given $N=\nu L$ sector.
-As clear from the analysis of Sections \ref{sec:strongfrag1} and \ref{sec:strongfrag2}, the presence of a non-zero density of type-1 or type-2 blockages for $\nu<(k-2)^{-1}$ holds regardless of the value of $\nu_{x_0}$.
+In this appendix we discuss fragmentation in atypical families of $(N,X)$ sectors, i.e., those families having intensive centre of mass $\nu_x=X/(NL)$ such that $\nu_{x_0}=\nu_x - 1/2$ is finite for $L \to \infty$.
+Even together, all these families contain only an exponentially vanishing fraction of all configurations associated with a given $N=\nu L$ sector (see \cref{sec:sizesymmetrysec}).
+As clear from the analysis of Sections \ref{sec:strongfrag1} and \ref{sec:strongfrag2}, the presence of a nonzero density of type-1 or type-2 blockages for $\nu<(k-2)^{-1}$ holds regardless of the value of $\nu_{x_0}$.
 Thus, the physics of atypical families of $(N,X)$ sectors characterised in the thermodynamic limit by $\nu_{x_0}\neq 0$ and $\nu<(k-2)^{-1}$ is still dominated by an extensive number of sites involved in blockages.

-Proving strong fragmentation in atypical families following simple arguments similar to the ones employed for typical families requires the determination of the function $\Lambda_d(\nu,\nu_{x})$ appearing in Eq.~(\ref{eq:DNXscaling}), a task that goes beyond the numerical results discussed in Appendix \ref{appendix:scalingofsizeofss}.
-However, consider the domain $\nu<(k-1)^{-1}$, where necessarily a fraction $f>0$ of all sites is involved in a type-1 blockage.
-Call $\Delta_d(\nu,f)$ the difference
+Proving strong fragmentation in atypical families (according to the ratio of dimensions $r_{N,X}^{(d,k)}$) by simple arguments similar to those employed for typical families requires the determination of the function $\Lambda_d(\nu,\nu_{x})$ appearing in Eq.~(\ref{eq:DNXscaling}), a task that goes beyond the numerical results discussed in Appendix \ref{appendix:scalingofsizeofss}.
+However, consider the domain $\nu<(k-1)^{-1}$, where necessarily a fraction $f>0$ of all sites is involved in type-1 blockages.
+Call $\Delta_{d,\nu}(f)$ the difference